raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

           return 0;
    }

-The CameraData should be created and initialised before we move on to register a new Camera device so we need to construct and initialise our VividCameraData after we have identified our device within PipelineHandlerVivid::match().
-The VividCameraData is wrapped by a std::unique_ptr to help manage the lifetime of our CameraData instance.
+The VividCameraData should be created and initialised before we move on to register a new Camera device so we need to construct and initialise our VividCameraData after we have identified our device within PipelineHandlerVivid::match().
+The VividCameraData is wrapped by a std::unique_ptr to help manage the lifetime of the instance.

 If the camera data initialization fails, return ``false`` to indicate the failure to the ``match()`` function and prevent retrying of the pipeline